freeCodeCamp/guide/src/pages/python/index.md

     If the implementation is easy to explain, it may be a good idea.
     Namespaces are one honking great idea -- let's do more of those!

+## Pros and Cons of Python
+### Pros
+1. Interactive language with a module support for almost all functionality.
+2. Open Source: So, you can contribute to the community, the functions you have developed for future use and to help others
+3. A lot of good interpreters and notebooks available for better experience like jupyter notebook.

+#### Cons
+1. Being open source, many different ways have developed over the year for same function.
+This sometimes, creates chaos for others to read someone else code.
+2. It is a slow language.
+So, a very bad language to use for developing general algorithms.

 ## Documentation

 <a href='https://docs.python.org/3/' target='_blank' rel='nofollow'>Python is well documented</a>.
 These docs include tutorials, guides, references and meta information for language.